 From my experience growing raspberries in a small garden, these are the real winners:

 - Aliums : garlic, onions, leeks and chives with their natural antibiotic powers are as good for raspberries as they are for restoring our gut health!!
 They repel bugs and are a natural fungicide.
-So leave a little space in your bed for easy to grow garlic and pretty bee attracting chives.
+So leave a little space in your bed for easy to grow garlic and pretty bee attracting chives as companion plants.

 - Turnips : super-food, vitamin-c rich turnips with their delicious leaves – who knew? – are the forgotten heroes of the vegetable garden.
 They make a great companion crop for raspberries as like raspberries they don’t want too much sun and can also act as a trap crop for beetles and have traditionally been used to enrich soil naturally.